-The book is broken down into 40 lessons, which are divided into four cheekily named parts: adopting a miserable lifestyle, how to think like an unhappy person, hell is other people, and living a life without meaning.
+The book consists of 40 lessons.
+These are divided into four cheekily named parts: adopting a miserable lifestyle, how to think like an unhappy person, hell is other people, and living a life without meaning.
 Some are a little more serious in tone, but most are quite humorous.
 The chapters are short, making it very easy to read even if depression is making concentration difficult.

 The first section of the book covers things like exercise, eating habits, and screen time.
 Regarding sleep, the author suggests that in order to be miserable one should “cast off the tyranny of slumber.”
 Substance use is described as an indirect route to misery: “One of the great paradoxes about lowering your mood is that it often works best to strike out in the direction of happiness rather than aiming straight at misery.
 The quest for uplift often hides a stairway leading sharply downward.”

 Part two covers thought patterns, including filtering (magnifying the negative and discounting the positive), perfectionism, and self-blame.
 The author suggests writing a personal story of misery, connecting as many negative memories as you can think of to create a themed, self-reinforcing narrative.

 One chapter that might surprise readers states that “pinning your present happiness on a bright but conditional future automatically sows the seeds of misery-inducing anxiety.”
 The author adds that the law of attraction accomplishes this by focusing on hoping while sitting back and waiting for the “mysterious forces in the universe” to do the acting.

 Paterson also explains that self-esteem only involves active processes when it’s low and we put ourselves down.
 This is where the large self-help industry comes in with books and workshops claiming to fix the problem.
 As the author points out, though, people with high self-esteem actually aren’t thinking about self-esteem; they’re just focusing on the task at hand.